Amey-sd/wasserstoff-AiInternTask/README.md

 Each document entry in MongoDB includes:
 - `pdf_name`: Name of the PDF file
 - `summary`: Generated summary of the PDF
-- `keywords`: List of keywords extracted from the PDF
+- `keywords`: List of extracted keywords
 - `processed_at`: Timestamp of processing